BuongiornoTexas/pwdusage/README.md

             "console": "integratedTerminal",
             "justMyCode": true,
             "env": {
-                "USAGE_PORT": "9050"
+                "USAGE_PORT": "9050",
+                "USAGE_JSON": "C:/users/xxxx/yyy/usage.json"
             }
         }
     ]
 }
 ```
+- For initial testing, create a copy of the `example_usage.json` file, set the
+`USAGE_JSON` environment variable to point at this file and modify the contents of the
-- In the `usage.json` configuration file, modify `influx_url` to point at your influx
-server (probably the same machine as your Powerwall-Dashboard) and set the correct
+file  so that `influx_url` points at your influx server (probably the same machine as
-`timezone`.
+your Powerwall-Dashboard) and your `timezone` is correct.
 - At this point, you should be able to run `server.py` from the @Buongiorno repo - for
 me, `py proxy\server.py` works.
 You should then check that the usage engine is
 responding by pointing a web browser at `http://server.address:<port>/usage_engine`.